trungking/tele-push/README.md

 4. Open the extension's options page and enter your Telegram bot token and chat ID.

 The extension adds context menu entries so you can right-click on a page or selected text and send it directly to your configured Telegram chat.

+## GitHub Releases

+Pushing a tag starting with `v` triggers a GitHub Actions workflow that packages the extension as `tele-push.crx` and uploads it to the release for that tag.